 Still, after law school, I was lucky enough to obtain high-paying employment as an associate in a law firm.
 And for the most part, I enjoyed it.

 The prestige of being a lawyer was great.
 The money was great.
 I liked my office and my work outfits.
 (Ok, I’m shallow).
 The challenge of the work was invigorating.
 The office emptied around 6pm.
 Most people were still working from home, but I appreciated that I didn’t have to do face time.
-I got free tickets to my first NFL and NHL games and got a host of other perks.
-Honestly, we were so spoiled that my parents would complain about the free food at these free events.
+I got amazing free seats to NFL,NHL, and MLB games and got a host of other perks.
+Honestly, we were so spoiled that my parents would complain about the free food at these free [to them] events.

 I didn’t even mind the long hours.
 It didn’t bother me that I billed 2400 hours my first year, and worked on my vacations.
-I worked no matter my condition.
-For instance, I’ve worked from a hospital bed on Christmas.
+I’ve worked from a hospital bed on Christmas.
 I’ve drafted motions while my kidney was infected.
 And I still liked my job.

 The Tides Change

 Then, I was put on a case, which was new and interesting at first, but quickly, turned toxic.
 I hated my boss, and so did everyone else.
 Five associates left our team in two years.
 Eventually, I was the only associate left.
-I was doing the work that had previously been done by three associates, and probably should have been done by five.
+And I was doing the work of everyone who left.

 In November, I was working more than 70 hours a week.
+I don’t know how many hours it was because I lost track.
 I spent every minute of my waking hours working.
 Or worrying about work.
 And if I wasn’t worrying about work or working, I was having nightmares about work.
 It was terrible.

 In December, I went to my doctor to address my six months of lost appetite.
-My primary care physician noted that I met the criteria for severe depression and anxiety (but she didn’t diagnose anything).
+My primary care physician noted that I met the criteria for severe depression and anxiety (but she was wary of diagnosing me with anything).
 She prescribed a diet of sunshine and exercise, and eating food.
 All good things.
 We were not going with drugs.
 We had hope that any dips in mood were situational and would end once new associates started joining the team.
 And I determined I would spend a little more time out of the office.

-In April of 2018, I called my parents to let them know I was quitting.
-They urged me to stay until I had a new job.
+In April of 2018, a year before I quit, I had called my parents to let them know I was quitting.
+That was the first time I thought of spontaneously quitting.
+Instead, my parents urged me to stay until I had a new job.
 And here in February of 2019, I still didn’t know where to go or what to do.
 Still, I knew that I couldn’t keep doing what I was doing.

-In addition to the lost appetite, my hair was falling out.
-A few mornings a month I would have anxiety-induced dry heaving.
+In addition to the lost appetite, which I’ve been told is a pretty serious symptom, my hair was falling out.
+A few mornings a month I would have anxiety-induced dry heaving and panic attacks.
 I had double vision at the end of the day.
 I woke up every morning with an intense feeling of dread.
 The last time I felt relaxed or happy?
 I couldn’t remember it.
-Instead, I spent my “free time” figuring out if I could skip activities/meals and work instead.
+Instead, I spent my “free time” figuring out if I could skip activities and meals in order to work instead.

 It’s drilled in us that health is more important than wealth.
 But how many of us actually live in a way that doesn’t sacrifice our health for our job, let alone for wealth?
-Few people go into their work thinking that their job is more important than their health.
-Still it’s easy to sacrifice yourself when everyone around you is doing it.
+Few people would admit that their job was more important than their health.
+Still it’s easy to sacrifice your body and soul when everyone around you is doing it.

 I could tell based on how understaffed we were, I would miss these two weddings, vacations, sleep, fun.
 And for what?
 I wasn’t learning any new skills.
 I was doing the same thing over and over again.
 And I would be missing my actual life to do it.